The Substation logo

 Contact: adam@substation.space

-Laura serves as an ambassador of The Substation within the community and the facilitator of programming that enriches the environment for members and the community at large.
-She is chiefly responsible for The Substation’s open, supportive community where people can succeed in their own work and find opportunities for collaboration, innovation and connection with other members.
-She brings to The Substation 15 years of program design and management, and community-building experience, including 6 years of small business-focused programming and network building.
-Laura also works as a holistic life coach and yoga instructor.
+Laura leads the people and programming at The Substation.
+She serves as an ambassador of The Substation within the community and as the director of the bar and public activation experiences that enrich the environment the community at large.
+She is chiefly responsible for The Substation’s open, supportive community where people can find opportunities for collaboration, innovation and connection with each other.
+She brings to The Substation 15 years of program design and community-building experience, including 6 years of small business-focused programming and network building.
+She also has over a decade of hospitality experience and works as a holistic life coach and yoga instructor.

 Contact: laura@substation.space

-Vickie Spiess believes that small businesses are the backbone of our economy and the heart of our community.
+Vickie believes that small businesses are the backbone of our economy and the heart of our community.
 Her deep love for Roslindale Village and dedication to the success of local businesses have found a perfect match at The Substation.
-In her dual roles as Office Manager for Workhub and Event Coordinator at The Substation, Vickie seamlessly blends her passion with her experience.
+In her role as Director of Operations, Vickie seamlessly blends her passion with her experience.
 She is integral to the overall growth of the business, managing operations across all our activities, keeping the team organized, and providing a solid foundation for growth.

 With over 14 years of experience in business, government, and technology combined with more than a decade of volunteering in the Boston public school community, Vickie brings a wealth of knowledge and a strong sense of community spirit to The Substation